 Choosing the right snowboard boot is essential for having a great time on your board all day long.
+One of the advantages of snowboarding compared to skiing is that the boots are way comfier.
+But to get the maximum comfort you need to choose the right kind of boot.
 Everyone has their own idea of what makes a good pair of snowboarding boots, but one thing remains: They have to be comfortable!

 Normally if you are experiencing pain in your boots it is due to a pressure point somewhere in the boots.
 This could be squeezing the sides of your foot if your boot is too narrow, too much pressure at the back of the calf if you have wide calves or it could simply be that your toes are getting crushed at the end of the boot.
 So the first step to getting comfy boots is making sure you are in the right size boot for your feet.